National Symphony Orchestra (Mexico): The orchestra from its creation to the present day

 Moncayo was succeeded in 1954 by Luis Herrera de la Fuente, who led the orchestra until 1972.
 During this period the orchestra had very important tours nationwide and worldwide, especially in Europe.
 In 1973 Chávez returned to conduct the orchestra but resigned in the first month due to internal conflicts with the orchestra members.
 This resulted in the formation of a new artistic administration by some of the musicians and representatives from the INBA called co-government.
 Under this arrangement there was no principal conductor; instead, the orchestra had host conductors for its seasons and a Mexican assistant director for off-season affairs.

 After several years of this arrangement, the orchestra accepted to have a conductor again in 1979, appointing Sergio Cárdenas, who served until 1984.
 After him served Jose Guadalupe Flores from 1985 to 1986, followed by Francisco Savín from 1986 to 1988, and from 1989 to 1990 Luis Herrera de la Fuente returned.
 Participation in national festivals, music workshops, conferences, band concerts and chamber-music concerts were offered by the orchestra during these years.

 In May 1990, Enrique Arturo Diemecke was appointed as new conductor.
 He revived the tradition of touring promoted by Herrera de la Fuente during his first term, traveling to festivals in Portugal and Spain in 1992 and touring within Mexico and United States in 1999 and 2002.
 During his direction, the orchestra encouraged soundtrack concerts that consisted of playing music from films like the Mexican "Redes", music by Aaron Copland or West Side Story from Leonard Bernstein and several others.
 Didactic concerts for kids, concerts with worldwide renowned soloists like Jorge Federico Osorio, Frederica von Stade and violin virtuoso Itzhak Perlman were held by the orchestra in these years, and in 2002 the orchestra was nominated for Latin Grammy award for Best Classical Album.
-In 2003 the orchestra celebrated its 75th Anniversary with a concert in Mexico's National Auditorium performing the Ludwig van Beethoven´s Symphony No. 9 (Choral), Op.
+In 2003 the orchestra celebrated its 75th anniversary with a concert in Mexico's National Auditorium performing the Ludwig van Beethoven´s Symphony No. 9 (Choral), Op.
 125 with an almost sold out locations.
 In November 2006, after 16 years of continuous works, Diemecke left the orchestra.

-The orchestra's current musical director, Carlos Miguel Prieto, named at the end of 2007, has launched the orchestra on a new era, aiming to place it on a par with the world's leading ensembles.
+Carlos Miguel Prieto, was named at the end of 2007 principal conductor.
 In early 2008 he led it on its first European tour in years, culminating with an acclaimed concert at Amsterdam's renowned Concertgebouw Hall.
-Also in 2008 the orchestra celebrated its 80th Anniversary.
+Also in 2008 the orchestra celebrated its 80th anniversary.
+Prieto left the orchestra in 2022.

+Ludwig Carrasco was appointed principal conductor of the orchestra in November 2022.